YusufS-hub/CLI-Cafe-Application/README.md

 	```
 3. This will start all services defined in the compose file.
 Adjust the compose file as needed for your environment.

 > Note: The CLI app itself is run with Python as described above.
-Docker Compose is optional and only needed if you want to use the services defined in `docker-compose.yml`.
+Docker Compose is  and needed if you want to to use the database on adminer `docker-compose.yml`.

 ## License
 This project is licensed under the terms of the LICENSE file.